 Different types of date labels serve different purposes.
-The best before date is about the quality of the food, while the use by date is about safety.
+Best before dates are about the quality of the food, while the use by date is about safety.
 In the EU, UK and Australia, these labels are regulated to ensure that retailers use the appropriate one for their products.

 By contrast, dating is not required by US Federal law, with the exception of infant formula and baby foods, which must be withdrawn by their expiration date.
 For all other foods — except dairy products in some states — freshness dating is strictly voluntary on the part of manufacturers, and the labelling itself can vary.
 The FDA is supporting the food industry’s efforts to standardise the use of use-by dates on its packaged food labelling.